 Keen to increase public confidence in the safety of the borough, the Safer Bromley Partnership was set up in 1998 to ensure that public sector agencies, voluntary groups, and businesses work together with local communities to reduce crime and anti-social behavior, and to ensure safer, well-maintained public spaces.

-The surveillance operation in Bromley, a key component of the Partnership, comprises of hundreds of cameras placed at strategic locations across the borough including town centers, busy pedestrian areas, and other open spaces that experience anti-social behavior.
+The surveillance operation in Bromley – a key component of the Partnership – is comprised of hundreds of cameras placed at strategic locations across the borough including town centers, busy pedestrian areas, and other open spaces that experience anti-social behavior.

 The surveillance system is monitored for the purposes of public safety – as well as crime detection and prevention – including detecting traffic offenses, such as illegal use of bus lanes.